 Integration with external CRM (customer relationship management) systems is also critical to expanding AloTech’s features and functionality.
 The company found the answer in the Channel API, which created a persistent connection between the AloTech software running in App Engine and external CRM systems, including Siebel, Salesforce, SAP and others.
 The Channel API populates customer-specific information on a call center agent’s user interface automatically, enabling the agent to focus on the conversation, not the software.
 AloTech also uses the Channel API to provide real-time information to supervisory dashboards, like the number of pending calls, longest waiting time, and average speed of answer.
 “Thanks to Channel API, we can deliver dozens of metrics to hundreds of dashboards with very few lines of code,” Avci says.

 When a customer needs to deploy a call center hundreds of miles away, entirely remotely, AloTech now can do it in 20 minutes.
 Because AloTech’s cloud-based contact center technology is built entirely on Google App Engine, a customer service or sales agent can log into AloTech via a browser, plug a headset into a computer, and take calls almost instantly.

-Creating a contact center that doesn’t rely on its own data centers or on-premise installations makes everything better for AloTech and its customers.
+Creating a contact center that doesn’t rely on its own data centers or on-premises installations makes everything better for AloTech and its customers.
 By basing its product on App Engine, AloTech can win business on cost, since its offerings are about 50 percent less expensive than competitors.
 “We don't have to invest in servers and databases, which could cost at least $100,000, and we only buy the capacity that we need from Google,” says Avci.
 “App Engine has been our secret weapon since our launch two years ago, and now, we’re planning to leverage it publicly as we move into new markets.”